Colvin & Sawyer Law Offices is here to help you navigate legal challenges with confidence. Planning for tomorrow. Protecting what matters today.

 While Alabama imposes no state estate or inheritance tax, the federal estate tax administered by the IRS can still apply to larger estates — and this is where planning becomes important for some Alabama families.

 The federal estate tax only applies to estates that exceed the federal exemption threshold.
-Under the Tax Cuts and Jobs Act of 2017, the exemption was roughly doubled — reaching $13.61 million per individual in 2024.
-Married couples could effectively shelter up to $27.22 million through proper planning.
+Under the Tax Cuts and Jobs Act of 2017, the exemption was roughly doubled — reaching $13.99 million per individual in 2025.
+For years, estate planners warned that this elevated exemption was scheduled to "sunset" at the end of 2025, dropping back to roughly $7 million per individual.

 What About Income Tax When You Inherit?